 Per Tex.
 Fam.
-Code § 263.107, not later than the 30th day after the date DFPS is named TMC of a child for whom the goal of DFPS is reunification with the parent, it must develop a visitation plan in collaboration with each parent.
-In determining the frequency and circumstances of visitation, DFPS is to consider the safety and best interest of the child, the child's age, the desires of each parent regarding visitation with the child, the location of each parent and the child, and the resources available to DFPS, including resources to ensure visitation is properly supervised and provide transportation to the visit.
-Please see the DFPS Visitation Plan Form for more information.
-158
+Code § 263.107, not later than the 30th day after the date DFPS is named TMC of a child for whom the goal of DFPS is reunification with the parent, DFPS must develop a visitation plan in collaboration with each parent.
+In determining the frequency and circumstances of visitation, DFPS is to consider the safety and best interest of the child, the child's age, the desires of each parent regarding visitation with the child, the location of each parent and the child, and the resources available to DFPS, including resources to ensure visitation is properly supervised and providing transportation to the visit.